Gipsy Moth bi-plane from seven-time Oscar-winning motion picture sold for a world auction record €201,250 to an anonymous telephone bidder in Kenya

 The 1929 American Moth Corporation De Havilland 60GMW Gipsy Moth

 bi-plane which featured in the Sydney Pollack-directed movie starring Meryl Streep and Robert Redford sold for €201,250 to an anonymous telephone bidder at the auction, held during the capital's Rétromobile week.
 The sale set a new world record for a Gipsy Moth.

-In the motor car section the top lots were a 1929 Bentley 6½-liter Speed Six Tourer that beat its pre-sale estimate to realize €828,000, a 1963 Aston Martin DB4 Vantage cabriolet that more than doubled its estimate at €805,000, and the 1938 Bugatti Type 57C Coupé that was formerly owned by Ettore Bugatti himself and sold for €690,000.
+In the motor car section the top lots were a 1929 Bentley 6½-litre Speed Six Tourer that beat its pre-sale estimate to realise €828,000, a 1963 Aston Martin DB4 Vantage cabriolet that more than doubled its estimate at €805,000, and the 1938 Bugatti Type 57C Coupé that was formerly owned by Ettore Bugatti himself and sold for €690,000.

-Meanwhile the collection of former architect Charles H Brown realized over €1.2 million, with the top-selling lot a 1931 Bentley 8-liter Sports tourer at €483,000.
-Outside the collection, a 1928 Rolls-Royce 'Playboy Roadster' that was formerly in the collection of self-made multi-millionaire commercial real estate developer Jerry J. Moore realized €287,500.
+Meanwhile the collection of former architect Charles H Brown realised over €1.2 million, with the top-selling lot a 1931 Bentley 8-litre Sports tourer at €483,000.
+Outside the collection, a 1928 Rolls-Royce 'Playboy Roadster' that was formerly in the collection of self-made multi-millionaire commercial real estate developer Jerry J. Moore realised €287,500.